Avi Santo, Director, Institute for the Humanities

 - Communication students must take at least two 600-level graduate courses offered by the Department of Communication and Theatre Arts.
 Courses taken through departments other than Humanities and Communication and Theatre Arts must correspond to the student's declared concentration area.
 No more than six credit hours may be concentrated in any one department other than Humanities or Communication and Theatre Arts.

 - Geography students must take at least two 600-level courses offered by the Department of Political Science and Geography.
 Graduate courses taken through departments other than Humanities and Political Science Department and Geography will count toward the M.A. only if they are approved in advance by the chair of Political Science and Geography or its director of graduate studies.

 - Philosophy students must take at least two 600-level courses offered by the Department of Philosophy and Religious Studies.
 Graduate courses taken through departments other than Humanities and Philosophy and Religious Studies will count toward the M.A. only if they are approved in advance by the chair of Philosophy and Religious Studies or its director of graduate studies.

 - Women's Studies students will be required to take graduate-level courses that focus on women and/or gender in relation to various aspects of culture and the humanities.
 Students may elect graduate courses in women's studies, as well as courses that are cross-listed with women's studies, from any designated humanities or social science department, such as history, linguistics, literature, sociology, psychology, international studies, etc., or courses approved by the director of women's studies.
 However, no more than six credit hours may be concentrated in any one discipline other than humanities and women's studies.

-- For additional information on the M.A. in humanities, please refer to the Graduate Catalog.
+- For additional information on the M.A. in humanities and the thesis and non-thesis options required to graduate, please refer to the Graduate Catalog.